CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "stim_amount"
 "stim_min"
-"stim_max"          - Defaults to "stim_min"
+"stim_max"          - If 0 value will be exactly "stim_min"
 "stim_min_val"      - Defaults to 0, which means uncapped
 "stim_max_val"      - Defaults to 0, which means uncapped
 "stim_chance"